Python usage notes/Regexp stuff

 s = ' a 11 c 22 '

-you will find it will still only match just one. findall will only give you the captured strings -
+you will find that search() will only match just one.

 re.findall(r'\b(a|b|c) [0-9]+\b', s) == ['a', 'c']